 - lima-vm/lima (

-brew install socket_vmnet
+brew install lima) - socket_vmnet (

-after installing lima) - lloesche/valheim-server
+brew install socket_vmnetafter installing lima) - lloesche/valheim-server

 Configure your Valheim VM and container environment